 A few weeks ago, my friend Dave had his 21st birthday.
 As it was during exam period, it was left semi-uncelebrated.
 So on Saturday we decided to do a bit of a belated celebration.
 So I made cake.
 Obviously.

 On Friday night we all went to a white tie ball - the Trinity College Commemeration Ball.
 It was my last ball at Oxford and I have to say it was by far the best.
 The food was great (we had oysters, eton mess, falafel wraps, noodles, hog roast, breakfast baps at 4am etc etc), the champagne and cocktails were flowing all night, the music and fairground rides gave constant entertainment and we didn't get home until 6am when the sun had fully risen.
-I slept for four hours (after taking my vintage 1950's full length red velvet gown with proper petticoats off - love it) and then started making this cake.
+I slept for four hours (after taking my vintage 1950's full length red velvet gown with proper petticoats off) and then started making this cake.

 The smell of the Guinness made me feel a bit nauseous as the cocktails started to wear off.